SilkRose/Pony/stories/the-roasting-of-pinkamena-diane-pie/the-roasting-of-pinkamena-diane-pie-meta.md

 - Joke about how she likes to prank ponies.
 - Joke about her costumes.
 - Joke about her out of character moments.
+- Her middle name?
+- How she likes to make ponies smile.
 -

 ### Undecided: